-- We demonstrate the general relationships between the near-surface circulation and clouds by showing results for the four corner circulation types (Fig. 3).
-In circulation type 1, characterized by anomalous high pressure over Alaska and lower than average MSLP elsewhere in the Arctic (Fig. 3a and Supplemental Fig. S1), the TCW and occurrence of overcast conditions are both anomalously high around the Bering Strait and in the northern North Atlantic (Fig. 3e and m).
+We demonstrate the general relationships between the near-surface circulation and clouds by showing results for the four corner circulation types (Fig. 3).
+In circulation type 1, characterized by anomalous high pressure over Alaska and lower-than-average MSLP elsewhere in the Arctic (Figs. 3a and S1), the TCW and occurrence of overcast conditions are both anomalously high around the Bering Strait and in the northern North Atlantic (Fig. 3e and m).
 These positive anomalies are linked to anomalous northward meridional transport from the northern North Atlantic and North Pacific oceans.
-Negative anomalies in TCW, especially liquid, and in occurrence of overcast cases (Fig. 3e and m) are found in the north-western parts of Eurasia, linked to a lack of influence from the North Atlantic - and weak transports of heat and moisture from open oceans.
-In circulation type 3, an anomalous low pressure is centred over the Barents Sea and MSLP is lower than average in the whole Eurasia (Fig. 3b and Supplemental Fig. S1).
-This circulation type is associated with substantial positive anomalies in TCW and overcast occurrences in the sector between 30°E and 90°E, influenced by a stronger than average westerly flow and advection of warm and moist air - 275 from the North Atlantic, linked to the low pressure (Fig. 3f and n).
-Especially between 60°E and 90°E, the fraction of liquid cloud water is clearly anomalously high (Supplemental Fig. S2).
+Negative anomalies in TCW, especially liquid, and in occurrence of overcast cases (Fig. 3e and m) are found in the north-western parts of Eurasia, linked to a lack of influence from the North Atlantic and weak transports of heat and moisture from open oceans.
+In circulation type 3, an anomalous low pressure is centred over the Barents Sea, and MSLP is lower than average in the whole of Eurasia (Figs. 3b and S1).
+This circulation type is associated with substantial positive anomalies in TCW and overcast occurrences in the sector between 30 and 90° E, influenced by a stronger-than-average westerly flow and advection of warm and moist air from the North Atlantic, linked to the low pressure (Fig. 3f and n).
+Especially between 60 and 90° E, the fraction of liquid cloud water is clearly anomalously high (Fig. S2).

-Circulation type 10 has anomalously high MSLP in most of the Arctic, especially over the Arctic Ocean and Greenland (Fig. 3c and Supplemental Fig. S1).
-This type is associated with a generally lower TCW and increased clear skies
+Circulation type 10 has anomalously high MSLP in most of the Arctic, especially over the Arctic Ocean and Greenland (Figs. 3c and S1).
+This type is associated with a generally lower TCW and increased clear skies (Fig. 3g and k).
+However, anomalies in cloudiness in the central Arctic cause only weak anomalies in the net longwave radiation (not shown)